gritcoding/minecraft/MINECRAFT_PROGRAMMING.md

         buildWalls(x, y, z) # how many times do you need to build up (increase y)? break  # end whlile loop (so we don't keep rebuilding the walls)
 ```

+:bulb: While you experiment, you may need to keep changing your trap position to build a new structure in a different place.

 Make sure your walls are high enough to Anarkali can't jump out!